 The reason why you have large pores will give you your answer and a solution.

-Excessive oil is often accommodated by large pores to allow the oil to flow freely.
-So the more oil you secrete, the more likely you will have visibly large pores.
+Large pores often accommodate excessive oil to allow the oil to flow freely.
+So, the more oil you secrete, the more likely you will have visibly large pores.

-Often the temptation is to wipe out every trace of oil by whatever means possible.
-Not a good idea as yet again, the face is subjected to over-cleansing, harsh products and scrubs with disastrous consequences for your poor skin.
-The size of your pores will not remain unchanged, but rest assured, you’ll have a newly acquired problem, which is more blackheads, clogging and congestion and dehydration which will make your enlarged pores look worse than they need to be.
+Often, the temptation is to wipe out every trace of oil by whatever means possible.
+It’s not a good idea as, yet again, the face is subjected to over-cleansing, harsh products and scrubs with disastrous consequences for your poor skin.
+The size of your pores will not remain unchanged, but rest assured, you’ll have a newly acquired problem, which is more blackheads, clogging congestion and dehydration, making your enlarged pores look worse than they need to be.

 The solution?

-The amount of oil you produce in your skin is mostly genetic, but if you over-cleanse, your skin will pump out more oil to compensate for the oil you have stripped away.
+The amount of oil you produce in your skin is primarily genetic, but if you over-cleanse, your skin will pump out more oil to compensate for the oil you have stripped away.

-Clay masks can be beneficial, but again if they dry too much of the surface, then you are exacerbating the problem.
-So, if you’re using a clay mask, choose one that absorbs oil but doesn’t dry hard on the skin and draw out valuable moisture.
-I know, it feels good.
+Clay masks can be beneficial, but again, if they dry too much on the surface, then you are exacerbating the problem.
+So, if you’re using a clay mask, choose one that absorbs oil but doesn’t dry hard on the skin and draws out valuable moisture.
+I know; it feels good.
 But it’s not.

-4. Why do our pores appear larger as we age?
+4. Why do our pores appear more prominent as we age?

-There are a couple of reasons this may happen, 1).
-You have a post oily skin, and even though your oil flow has diminished as you’ve gotten older, the size of your enlarged pores remain.
-As we age and oilier skin types become less oily and more dehydrated, we tend to reach out for creamier cleansers and moisturisers, leading to an over nourishment of the skin and enlarged spongy pores and 2).
-Your pores are beginning to lose elasticity, and this loss of support makes the pore appear much enlarged.
+There are a couple of reasons this may happen: 1).
+You have a post oily skin, and even though your oil flow has diminished as you’ve gotten older, the size of your enlarged pores remains.
+As we age and oilier skin types become less oily and dehydrated, we tend to reach out for creamier cleansers and moisturisers, leading to an overnourishment of the skin and enlarged spongy pores 2).
+Your pores are beginning to lose elasticity, and this loss of support makes the pores appear much enlarged.

 The solution?